TractorData.com - information on all makes and models of tractors

 A serial number is not a tractor's life story

 In general, you cannot determine anything but the year from the serial number of an older tractor.
 You cannot find the exact date of construction, original dealer, or previous owners.
-Your best change at finding your tractor's history is to talk to the person you purchased it from.
+Your best chance at finding your tractor's history is to talk to the person you purchased it from.
 Find out who they bought it from.
 If you're lucky you may be able to trace it back to the original buyer and the original dealer.
 If you are really lucky, that dealer would still be around and have records of the sale.
 There are couple of exceptions...

 John Deere owners can contact the Two-Cylinder Club to have their serial number researched for a fee.
 I am not aware of this service being available for any other brand.
 If it is, email me and I will post the information.